pingcap/tidb-binlog/README.md

 ## TiDB-Binlog

-A commercial tool used to collect and merge [TiDB's](https://github.com/pingcap/tidb) binlog for real-time data backup and synchronization.
+A commercial tool used to collect [TiDB's](https://github.com/pingcap/tidb) binlog for real-time data backup and synchronization.

 ## How to build